MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Introduction

 \section{Introduction}

-Over the last few years Scientific Workflow Management Systems (SWMS's) have become valuable tools to carry out complex scientific experiments\cite{WorkflowManagementForWhom}.
-Active research in scientific workflow management has enabled a large number of systems that can be used by scientists in practice, addressing a large variety of scientists' needs.
-Current workflow management systems, incorporating with resource management system, offer generic services to handle task management, distribution, and monitoring and failure management on various types of platforms \cite{Distributed4683116,6655672}.
-Although executing workflows systems on cloud and HPC infrastructures have been studied, and many services offer various capabilities, the lack of optimized and sophisticated scheduler systems which can collaborate with existing resource management on HPC and multiple cloud systems is yet to be investigated.
+As workflow applications grow in complexity, Scientific Workflow Management Systems (SWMS's) have become essential components in recent HPC-cloud infrastructure \cite{WorkflowManagementForWhom}.
+Active research in scientific workflow management has enabled systems used by scientists in practice, addressing many scientists' needs and improving system efficiency.
+Current workflow management systems, integrated with resource management systems, offer generic services to handle task management, distribution, monitoring and failure management on various types of platforms \cite{Distributed4683116,6655672}.
+Although workflow systems on cloud and HPC infrastructures have been studied with many services offering various capabilities, we still lack optimized and sophisticated scheduler systems, which allow for collaboration of scientists running tasks on HPC systems and those running tasks on cloud systems.

+Disparate workflows require different optimizations depending on the condition of the execution environment, state of hardware, resource management and task scheduling.
+For instance, CPU-intensive tasks need to be optimized to enhance the instruction throughput.
+Memory-intensive tasks should be scheduled in such a way as to minimize the use of global memory and only write back the final results; this configuration can be achieved by setting the proper configuration in the existing HPC resource manager.

+On the other hand, I/O intensive tasks should minimize the data transfers between different infrastructures.
+In some cases, workflows require different resources.
+For example, part of the workflow can be executed on CPU-based HPC, and the rest would be benefit from GPU-based HPC or cloud infrastructure.
+In this case, the cost of executing the tasks of such workflow on two or more different cloud systems should be considered.